Reduce Your AGI Income & Taxable Income Savings

 - $6,750 if you have family coverage

 Those over age 55 can contribute up to an additional $1,000 as well to their HSA.
-This contribution can be made up until the due date of your return, so you can decide to make a contribution for 2017 as late as April 17, 2018.
+This contribution can be made up until the due date of your return, so you can decide to make a contribution for the current year up to tax day the next year.

 If you have not reached the applicable contribution limit for the year, it might be a good idea to contribute.

 Contributions are deductible even if you do not itemize your deductions.
 In addition, HSA funds can remain in the account and do not expire at the end of the year.
 Therefore, placing money into the HSA may enable you to cover potential out-of-pocket medical expenses in the future using tax-free funds.

 Medical expenses are deductible in certain instances.
 This deduction only applies when both of the following are true:

 - You decide to itemize your deductions (instead of taking the standard deduction);